 - D6.7 The student will be given formal notification of the outcome of the viva, and written guidance on any amendments required to the thesis, as soon as possible after the viva.
-The time allowed for completion of amendments will be calculated from the date of formal notification. - D6.8 The examiners will decide whose approval is required to confirm that any amendments have been completed to their satisfaction. - D6.9 The student will have a maximum of two months to complete minor amendments; six months to complete major amendments; one year to complete substantial amendments with or without a second viva; six months to resubmit for examination for another award.
-These time scales apply equally to full-time and part-time students.
-If, in exceptional circumstances, a student requires an extension to the agreed period, he or she must make an application in writing to the Exam Panel Chair, stating the reasons for the extension, and providing supporting evidence as appropriate. - D6.10 After consideration of the amended thesis, the examiners may recommend one of three outcomes:
+The time allowed for completion of amendments will be calculated from the date of formal notification. - D6.8 In all cases, all examiners will review the submitted amendments and determine whether these are deemed adequate. - D6.9 Following the decision of Conditional Pass, the student will have a maximum of six months to complete required amendments.
+Following the decision of Fail Resubmit, the student will have a maximum of twelve months to complete required amendments.
+These timescales apply equally to full-time and part-time students.
+If, in exceptional circumstances, a student requires an extension to the agreed period, they must make an application in writing to the relevant School Research Degrees Committee stating the reasons for the extension and providing supporting evidence as appropriate. - D6.10 After consideration of the amended thesis, the examiners may recommend one of three outcomes:

-Decision Subsidiary Criteria i Pass The student is awarded the degree unconditionally. ii Pass, subject to minor revision The student is awarded the degree, subject to the completion of minor amendments. iii Fail The student is not permitted to submit again.
+Decision Subsidiary Criteria i Pass The student is awarded the degree unconditionally. ii Conditional Pass The student is required to implement further minor corrections to their thesis and resubmit this within six months for the approval of the examiners. iii Fail The student is not permitted to submit again.